Live While We're Young: Music video

 The music video for "Live While We're Young" was directed by Vaughan Arnell.
 On 24 August 2012, One Direction announced that an accompanying music video for "Live While We're Young" was filmed at a "secret place."
-According to a MTV News article published on 14 September 2012, the video would feature a "summer music festival vibe" with the group "getting wet and wild, acting silly with props and getting soaked by water guns."
+According to an MTV News article published on 14 September 2012, the video would feature a "summer music festival vibe" with the group "getting wet and wild, acting silly with props and getting soaked by water guns."
 The official video was initially due to premiere on 24 September 2012.
-However, a poor quality version of the music video leaked online on 20 September 2012: the same day it was officially published on One Direction's Vevo channel on YouTube.
+However, a poor-quality version of the music video leaked online on 20 September 2012: the same day it was officially published on One Direction's Vevo channel on YouTube.
 In regard, the group released a statement: "We wanted our fans to see the video and hear the single in the proper way so we've moved the premiere to tonight.
 We're really excited about LWWY, we've worked really hard on it and we can't wait for everyone to see and hear it later today!"

 The video begins with One Direction waking up in a tent.
-Outside, Payne starts singing the opening lines, as others are seen playing guitars sitting on hay bales in a camp setting.
-Subsequent scenes inter cut featuring One Direction performing the song at the camp setting in a circle, on an open field, driving a car, and at a lake where members of the group play in plastic bubbles and boats.
+Outside, Payne starts singing the opening lines, as others are seen playing guitars and sitting on hay bales in a camp setting.
+Subsequent scenes intercut featuring One Direction performing the song at the camp setting in a circle, on an open field, driving a car, and at a lake where members of the group play in plastic bubbles and boats.
 As it turns to nighttime, the camp is the main setting; they conduct a football match and afterwards a pool party.
 The video ends with One Direction looking at the camera, with Malik singing the last line.
-Throughout the video, teenage boys and girls are showing with the band.
+Throughout the video, teenage boys and girls are shown with the band.